ODOR

 These odors are emitted by various sources that emit odorous compounds.

-For example, the BAT conclusions on best available techniques for the forging and foundry sector require the following to be implemented in order to improve environmental performance:
+For example, the BAT Conclusions on Best Available Techniques for the forging and foundry sector require the preparation of an environmental management system that includes, among other things, an odor management plan and periodic monitoring of odor emissions in order to improve environmental performance.

 odor